vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The Hindu astronomers appear to have switched on to the ahorātra during Vedānga Jyotiṣa times.
 As it is rather complicated, we do not give an account of it.

-The reader may consult Dixit's Bharatiya Jyotiśāstra.
+The reader may consult Dixit's Bharatīya Jyotiśāstra.
 But in Siddhānta Jyotiṣa, they had a full-fledged scientific system.

 • The scientific divisions of time followed by the Siddhāntas are the ghatikā (danda or nāļi), prahara or yāma, and muhūrta etc. The day is measured from sunrise and the period from sunrise to next sunrise is divided into 60 equal .ghatikās' or dandas ; each ghati is subdivided into 60 vighatis or palas, and each vighatī or pala into 60 vipalas.
 So a day consists of 60 ghatis or 3600 palas or 216000 vipalas.
 Thus